 The traditional residential furnace is designed to last for 15 to 30 years.
-You can maximize your heater’s lifespan by hiring a certified and insured HVAC technician, like those at Rosenberg Indoor Comfort, to perform scheduled maintenance and minor repairs every year.
+You can maximize your heater’s lifespan by hiring a certified and insured HVAC technician, like those at Rosenberg Plumbing & Air, to perform scheduled maintenance and minor repairs every year.
 However, if you moved into a new home that has a furnace that was installed at least 15 years ago, it’s highly recommended to look for a potential replacement.
 If your current appliance is gas-powered, the lifespan might be closer to 20 years instead of 30.
 It’s best to look at modern electric-powered furnaces as a replacement since they can last for up to 30 years or more with regular maintenance.

 Generating Loud Noises

 If your furnace is generating perceptible noises during standard operation, it indicates a mechanical problem under the hood.
 Depending on what noise is being produced, a certified HVAC technician might still be able to perform repairs to restore the heater into working condition.
 Noises to look out for include popping, rattling, screeching, and humming.
 These sounds suggest damaged parts, including a damaged blower motor, loose ducts, or a busted flame sensor or igniter.
 If you hear a booming sound accompanied by a lingering gas odor, this may be caused by severe gas emission problems and could require immediate furnace replacement.